-Below is a link to our Summer term issue of Cherryvine.
-In this issue, we focus on ‘success’, our outdoor education offering, as well as a round up of this term’s trips...
+Below is a link to our Autumn term issue of Cherryvine.
+In this issue, we look at some of the recent facilities developments and focus on investment at Gateways.
+Find out more...

 One of the key strengths at Gateways, is our average class size of between 14-18 pupils.
 The benefits of small class sizes are huge; each pupil is given the attention they deserve and the effectiveness of teaching is dramatically enhanced.
-This is evidenced by our Value Added data which regularly places Gateways in the top ten of all schools nationally.
-Our average GCSE class size is 13 pupils.
+Our average GCSE class size is 12 pupils.

 How To ApplyInvolvement in the wide range of extra-curricular opportunities offered at Gateways is encouraged.
 Sport, drama, music, community outreach, debating and other clubs and societies allow pupils to develop leadership, communication and team-working skills.

-In Upper 3, pupils are invited to an “outward bound” residential weekend, providing a chance for them to learn to work together and enjoy each other’s company.
-In Lower 4 pupils are offered the chance to go on a cultural trip to a UK city.
-Other opportunities open to High School include an annual ski trip, a biannual cultural and historical trip to Poland, an excursion to London to visit the art galleries and geography field trips.
-Opportunities further afield include a biannual netball tour and an expedition (open to older members of the school community), which is recent years has involved visits to Cambodia, Costa Rica and Nicaragua.
+In addition, Upper 3 pupils are invited to an “outward bound” residential weekend, providing a chance for them to learn to work together and enjoy each other’s company.
+In Lower 4 and Lower 5 pupils are offered the chance to go on a cultural trip to a UK city.
+Other opportunities open to High School include an annual ski trip, a biannual cultural and historical trip, an excursion to London to visit the art galleries and geography field trips.
+Opportunities further afield include a biannual sports tour.

 The expeditions take place in the Yorkshire Dales National Park between the end of March through to the end of October with highly qualified staff members on each expedition.
 In order to complete the award, the pupils must complete a practice expedition and then a final expedition for their age group.